The mark of the maker and the maker's mark

 The installation will include an eclectic selection of tools and resources gathered over a lifetime of making.
 Rich with the patina of use, ad-hoc repurposed objects adapted to perform particular tasks, an alchemist’s stash of raw materials and clay left in its damp, unfired state – mid process.

-We will be running a series of free drop-in workshops at the gallery and special classes back at the studio during the course of the exhibition to explore the techniques on display and make objects to include in the exhibition.
+We will be running a series of special workshops at the gallery during the course of the exhibition to explore the techniques on display and make objects to include in the exhibition.

 Expanding again - here's studio 3